a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### String

 The string primitive data type represents strings like `'abc'` or `'Hello World!'`.
 Strings are useful for storing textual data, which is pretty much the entire internet aside from numbers.
-To create a string in JavaScript you can a string literal.
+To create a string in JavaScript you can write a string literal.

 ```javascript
 'Hello World!'